GGgRain/Unreal-Volt/README.md

 ### Learning Further...

-Volt provides all the other features making & managing slates much organized manner.
+Volt provides all the other features for making & managing slates in an organized manner.

 > [!IMPORTANT]
-> In this document, we will cover how to use specific macros that are most useful in general usages only.
+> In this document, we will cover how to use specific macros that are most useful in general usage only.
 If you need any further help, Please join the official discord!
 > Or you can find out some release notes to learn about the features - whenever we have anything to explain about them, we leave very detailed explanations for the changes and features.

 #### Storing Animation Track

-You can store ```FVoltAnimationTrack``` from ```VOLT_PLAY_ANIM( ... )``` macro that indicate the track of the animation playing in the animation manager.
+You can store ```FVoltAnimationTrack``` from ```VOLT_PLAY_ANIM( ... )``` macro that indicates the track of the animation playing in the animation manager.
 You can use this track to manage (query, check playback state, stop) the playing animation.

 ```cpp
 FVoltAnimationTrack& Track = VOLT_PLAY_ANIM(AnimationManager, SharedThis(this), Animation);